-Flow monitoring by program volunteers includes monthly monitoring at local creek sites throughout the watershed.
+Flow monitoring by staff and program volunteers includes monthly monitoring at local creek sites throughout the watershed.
 Staff and volunteers measure creek depth and velocity, and an instantaneous flow rate is estimated from this information.
 Data is stored in an MBNEP-maintained Access database.
 Deliverables include a consistent flow data set in an electronic format.
 Data is provided to partners upon request to support project implementation.

 Continuous water quality data is collected by program staff on a monthly basis at local creek sites throughout the watershed.
-The continuous monitoring equipment is deployed for a week-long time period to collect DO concentration and DO percent saturation at 30- minute intervals.
-Temperature data is collected in longer deployments (late spring through late fall) with data collected at 30-minute intervals.
+The continuous monitoring equipment is deployed for a week-long time period to collect temperature, DO (concentration and percent saturation), conductivity, pH, and chlorophyll concentrations at 30- minute intervals.
 Data is stored in an MBNEP-maintained Excel database.
+Temperature data is collected year-round with data collected at 30-minute intervals.
+Data is stored in an MBNEP-maintained Excel database.
 Deliverables include a consistent water quality data set in an electronic format.
-All data is analyzed in an annual data summary memo.
+Data is analyzed in an annual data summary memo.